Not All Autism Looks Alike: Understanding the Four Autism Subtypes

 - Griffin Oakley

-A new study from Nature Genetics might finally offer an answer.
+A new study from Nature Genetics might finally offer an answer (Litman et al., 2025).

-In this post, I’m going to break down each subtype, in plain language, so you can understand where you might fit—and help you explain your experience to the people in your life.
+I'll break down each subtype in plain language — so you can see where you might fit, and explain it to the people in your life.

 The Four Autism Subtypes: What They Actually Mean